 I heard you broke your sobriety after that night.
 And for that I’m so very sorry.
 I’m sorry for all of it.
 What a horrible path we chose to walk together, the whole torrid affair.
 Five lives crushed.
-I pray for forgiveness in one breath and yet in another I’m remembering that first time.
+I pray for forgiveness in one breath and yet in another I’m remembering that first time with you.
 I know it’s you who calls me and hangs up sometimes.
 I can tell by how gently the phone hangs up.
 It’s okay.
 I think of you too.
 Maybe in another life.

 A few legitimate relationships later and I’ve found that I’m much happier alone.
 I decided I actually hate being in love.
 Love fucks with my head too much.
 And that messes with my peace of mind.
 And that is something I simply can’t tolerate anymore.
 No way.
 Peace and freedom – they’re everything to me now.